How to Make Easy Hummingbird Food. Save money and make hummingbird nectar for your feeder. Just two simple ingredients, and it’s so easy to make.

 Instructions

-Bring to a boil or heat until sugar dissolves.
+- Bring to a boil or heat until the sugar completely dissolves.
+Stir to dissolve.

-Allow to cool and fill up your hummingbird feeder.
+- Allow the nectar to cool, and fill up your hummingbird feeder.

 You may also like: